• Skip to primary navigation

 Rice flour is a fine, starchy powder made from ground raw rice and has become an increasingly popular cupboard staple in recent years.

-Its mild taste and unique texture make it a great addition to countless baking recipes, but its real claim to fame lies in its ability to substitute arrowroot starch as an effective thickening agent.
+Its mild taste and unique texture make it a good addition to countless baking recipes, but its real claim to fame lies in its ability to substitute arrowroot starch as an effective thickening agent.

 While relatively flavor-neutral, rice flour adds a pleasant bit of crunchy texture while adding body to gravies and sauces without clouding the clear appearance desired with most traditional starches like cornstarch or arrowroot - ideal for lighting up guests' palates through the perfect mix of savory and texture.